-116. Vault is liable as a supplier for these unfair practices.
-Alternatively, pursuant to section above together with the Dealers who signed Consumer Agreements with the class members.
+129. FinanceIt is liable as a supplier for these unfair practices.
+Alternatively, pursuant to section 18(12) of the Consumer Protection Act and similar provisions of the Equivalent Consumer Protection Legislation, FinanceIt is jointly and severally liable for the unfair practices particularized above together with the Dealers who signed Consumer Agreements with the class members.